All orders $50 and over get Free Ground Shipping!

 178 CM

-Size Impression
+Sizing Impression

 I thought the ski was a good length for an intermediate skier my hight.
 I would have preferred a little bit longer for my skiing style.